smcclennon/smcclennon.github.io/_posts/2025-04-23-hearthis-bulk-download.md

 Unlike Spotify, Apple Music, and other major streaming services that typically restrict downloading[^drm_restriction], Hearthis.at takes a more open approach by allowing creators to enable direct downloads of their work.
 This creator-friendly policy makes it an important platform in the electronic music community and for content creators who want more control over how their work is distributed.

+> Unlike services with DRM[^drm_restriction], Hearthis.at allows truly unrestricted downloads of enabled tracks.
+You own the file.
+{: .prompt-tip }

 ## Why Bulk Download from Hearthis.at?

 Hearthis.at already offers a download feature for tracks that creators have made available for download.
 However, this native functionality only allows you to download one track at a time.
 This becomes incredibly tedious if you're trying to: